 Though his descendants didn't long outlive him, Browne's writing did.
 Besides Pseudodoxia Epidemica, he left Religio Medici (a kind of note to himself in spiritual matters), The Garden of Cyrus (ruminations on numbers and patterns in nature), Urn Burial and Natural History of Norfolk (describing local wildlife).
 He focused on the uses plants and animals had in medicine, and he counted among the first naturalists to point out that some local species were in fact migratory.

 But Browne's masterwork was arguably Pseudodoxia Epidemica.
 According to Aldersey-Williams, Browne coined 784 new words, most of them in Pseudodoxia Epidemica, including anomalous, antediluvian, ascetic, botanist, circumstantially, considerably, deductive, electricity, fallaciously, hallucination, horizontally and vertically, improbably, incontrovertible, insecurity, invariably, medical, prairie, precarious, presumably, and traditionally.
-Browne applied logic and experimentation to a wide range of subjects: whether flies buzzed with their mouths or wings, whether elephants could bend their legs, whether Jews smelled worse than Christians.
+Browne applied logic and experimentation to a wide range of subjects: whether flies buzzed with their mouths or wings, whether elephants could bend their legs, whether chameleons subsisted on air (no, they ate flies, he learned), whether Jews smelled worse than Christians.
 He rejected the last claim, but not outright, only after giving the subject much thought.
 He also rejected the belief that black skin resulted from a divine curse.

-Browne's attempt to stamp out what he saw as the pseudoscience of his day didn't go unchallenged; Scottish writer Alexander Ross answered Browne's books with Medicus Medicatus ("A Doctor Doctored") and Arcana Microcosmi, defending some of the traditional notions Browne sought to overturn.
+Browne's attempt to stamp out what he saw as the pseudoscience of his day didn't go unchallenged; Puritan Scot Alexander Ross answered Browne's Religio Medici ("Religion of a Doctor") with Medicus Medicatus ("A Doctor Doctored") and Arcana Microcosmi, defending some of the traditional notions Browne sought to overturn.
+Ross wasn't the only one to object to Religio Medici.
+In one passage, Browne mused, "Time we may comprehend 'tis but five days elder than our selves."
+His subtle skepticism about Genesis — and Revelations, too — got his book added to the Vatican's list of forbidden books.

 The existence of the phoenix, the mythical bird that lives for centuries and rises from the ashes of its own funeral pyre, was one of the topics Browne and Ross hotly debated, Browne arguing it was an old myth.
 They even argued over whether the bird would have been admitted onto Noah's Ark.
 In The Phoenix Joseph Nigg recounts how Browne argued that ancient authors had written about the bird "poetically," "enigmatically," "rhetorically," "emblematically" and "heiroglyphically," an argument Ross simply didn't answer.
 In Sea Monsters, Nigg highlights another myth Browne rejected: that land animals had marine counterparts and vice versa.